God doesn’t care about the condition of your house. He cares about the condition of your heart.

 Be aware that, more than likely, eventually, if only for a short time, you’ll find yourself in this Refiner’s Fire where God tests your faith and strips away the idol that we have made our homes into.

 Our culture may believe that tidiness is next to godliness, but you’ll not find that anywhere in scripture.
-In fact, there’s not a single passage of scripture that address the condition of a woman’s home.
+In fact, there’s not a single passage of scripture that addresses the condition of a woman’s home.

 It is especially important to know that scripture never equates the condition of a woman’s home to godliness.